MykolaKovalyk/AlgorithmVisualizer/README.md

 ## Conventions

 Variables, functions and class methods are named by `cammelCase` convention, classes and react functional components are named by `PascalCase`, and constants are all in `MACRO_CASE`.
 Each react component has destructured mandatory parameters.
 Effort is made to make components not too big - react component, if too large, is divided into several subcomponents.
 JSX tags are kept short - if attribute list for a tag is too long, it is broken apart into several lines, lambdas in cllback attribute parameters line `onClick` are not used.
+The code is formatted using the VS Code formatter.

 Parent -> child interaction is provided by using props callback pattern: every child that exposes it's functionality to the parent has `getInterface` attribute.
 The child calls this method providing a param `interfaceObj`, representing an object with exposed child's functionality.
 Parent can provide callback to `getInterface` attribute, and assign `interfaceObj` to its own ref or state variables.
 This way to handle parent -> child interaction is a persistent pattern throughout the project.